Lesson 4: Helping customers help themselves

 The Submit a Request form is automatically added to your Help Center.
 No set up required.

-The Copenhagen theme that comes standard with Help Center is a responsive theme, designed for mobile devices.
+Guide comes with The Copenhagen theme which is a responsive theme, designed for mobile devices.
 This theme is enabled by default when you set up your Help Center, or you can switch to it if you are currently using a different theme (see Changing the theme of your Help Center).

 Getting started with Guide